hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The threat model considered here is one where the current contents and size of the zone are considered sensitive and should be protected during transfer.

-The threat model does not however consider the existence of a zone, the act of zone transfer between two entities, nor the identities of the nameservers hosting a zone (including both those acting as hidden primaries/secondaries or directly serving the zone) as sensitive information.
+The threat model does not, however, consider the existence of a zone, the act of zone transfer between two entities, nor the identities of the nameservers hosting a zone (including both those acting as hidden primaries/secondaries or directly serving the zone) as sensitive information.
 The proposed mechanisms